-The Data Protection Act 1998 states that “Personal data means data which relate to a living individual who can be identified –
+The Data Protection Act 1998 states that “Personal data means data which relates to a living individual who can be identified:

 - (a) from those data, or

 - (b) from those data and other information which is in the possession of, or is likely to come into the possession of, the data controller.”.